project-numina/kimina-lean-server/README.md

 - [Citation](#citation)

 This repository contains the source code for:
-- the Kimina Lean server
+- the Kimina server
-- a Python client to interact with it
+- the Kimina client to interact with it

 ## Server